-I wasn’t thinking about secondary drowning when my family headed to the pool with friends recently.
+I wasn’t thinking about secondary drowning when my family headed to the pool with friends last summer.
 It was a beautiful Sunday morning, the kind of day meant to be spent at the pool.
 But then, suddenly, I was faced with the possibility of it.
 My kids were taking a break from the water and I looked up and saw a crowd gathering.
 There was loud murmuring and two lifeguards were performing CPR on a child.
 I quickly passed my baby to my husband and ran.
 My best friend’s husband, who is also a doctor, was already there.
 I got down next to him and the lifeguards and we continued the rescue effort.
 In what seemed like an eternity — but was probably less than two or three minutes — the child’s eyes popped open.
 He coughed and vomited water.
 The ambulance arrived.
 I mentally checked in with myself.
 He’s okay, he’s alive, I told myself.

 I can still see him lying there.
 It’s an image I don’t think I will ever forget.
 I have seen sick children in the hospital, but this was different.
 This was totally unexpected, in a public place with lots of people around.
 It was a real wake up call.
 Water safety is a really serious thing.
 I wondered, Could this happen to my kids?
 And the truth is, a near drowning, drowning, or secondary drowning incident could happen to anyone.
 It only takes a few seconds.

 You may have heard about secondary drowning or dry drowning in the news or on TV shows (it’s part of the story line on Showtime’s “The Affair,” for example).
 You may wonder what secondary drowning is and how it can be prevented.
 The good news is that secondary drowning (which is actually a misnomer but more on that later) is very rare.
 Here’s what you need to know about the different types of drowning, how to recognize the symptoms of secondary drowning, what to do if you suspect your child is suffering from secondary drowning, and more.